- Dec 16

-Why Athletes Are at Risk for Substance Abuse
+Why Athletes Are at Risk for Substance Misuse

 Participating in sports can be an intensely positive experience that improves the mind and body in numerous ways.
 Regular exercise benefits mental health in the general population, but many additional factors present in organized sports can negate that benefit and worsen mental health.

-In any competitive sport, there is slim shelter from the constant, intense pressure to perform better, get faster and become stronger.
-In combination with everyday responsibilities like childcare, school or work, the resulting stress can lead athletes to try a variety of substances attempting to increase their performance or reduce their response to stressors.
+There is slim shelter from the constant, intense pressure to perform better in any competitive sport, get faster, and become stronger.
+In combination with everyday responsibilities like childcare, school, or work, the resulting stress can lead athletes to try various substances attempting to increase their performance or reduce their response to stressors.

 A Culture of “Doing Whatever It Takes”

 Many people who participate in athletics find that their self-esteem and identity become wrapped up in their ability to perform well.
-Those in contact sports like football play every game knowing that they could get severely injured or develop long-term health problems, but their passion for the sport keeps them playing.
-It’s common to hear athletes talking about “playing through the pain” and putting the competition before anything else, and it can be a major contributor to drug use in professional sports.
+Those in contact sports like a football game knowing that they could get severely injured or develop long-term health problems, but their passion for the sport keeps them playing.
+It’s common to hear athletes talking about “playing through the pain” and putting the competition before anything else.
+It can be a significant contributor to drug use in professional sports.

-As a result of pressure to maintain and improve sports performance, one of the most common forms of drug use in professional sports is the use of performance-enhancing drugs (PEDs).
+As a result of pressure to maintain and improve sports performance, one of the most common forms of drug use in professional sports is performance-enhancing drugs (PEDs).
 The category of PEDs includes:

 - Anabolic steroids